aastha432/Colour-guessing-game/README.md

-# My projects using HTML5, CSS, JAVASCRIPT, jQuerry, Bootstrap4
+# My project using HTML5, CSS, JAVASCRIPT, jQuerry, Bootstrap4
-They are all interactive Web applications.
+It is an interactive Web application.